Erik-Serbicki/music-room/README.md

 ```bash
 npm init -y
 ```
+Once you see the node_modules folder appear, make sure to put node_modules/ in the .gitignore file.
+Not doing so will massivley bloat the commit.

 Now we get to the fun part: installing a bunch of pakcages that might not work.
 Yay!

 We will use webpack to compress all out different javascript files into a single output file, and babel to make our code work on many different browsers.